Breton Revolutionary Army: Financial Support

 Local financial support for the ARB is geared toward the families of its incarcerated members.

-This financial support is provided by Skoazell Vreizh ("Breton assistance"), an original group headed by Pierre Locquet, who has been its president for over 20 years.
+This financial support is provided by Skoazell Vreizh (in English, "Breton assistance"), led by longtime president Pierre Locquet.
 A former FLB member, Locquet was convicted for an attack in the 1970s.

 Locquet considers his organisation essential in helping anyone who commits an act that defies French authority.
 Upon capture, the perpetrator's family is contacted by Skoazell Vreizh to make arrangements in order to pay their legal fees.
-In case of incarceration, the organisation takes it upon itself to support the prisoner's family financially until his release.
+In cases of incarceration, the organisation supports the prisoner's family financially until their release.

-Until the 1990s, Skoazell Vreizh had mainly used its financial support to assist minor delinquents « with a good cause » who engaged in such activities as repainting street signs in Breton, refusing to pay the national television tax to protest the lack of a Breton channel, or paying their taxes by writing checks in Breton.
+Until the 1990s, Skoazell Vreizh had mainly used its financial support to assist minor delinquents who engaged in activities including repainting street signs in Breton, refusing to pay the national television tax in protest of the lack of a Breton channel, or paying their taxes by writing checks in Breton.
+Skoazell Vreizh faced increasing costs in the 1990s as the seriousness of the ARB's attacks increased.

-The 1990s, however proved to be more costly for Skoazell Vreizh as the seriousness of the ARB's attacks increased, part of which can be blamed on the group's increased association with better trained and more radical groups such as the ETA, as is evidenced by the Plévin theft.

-Nonetheless, Skoazell Vreizh remains a crucial asset and is well organized.
-Part of its funds emanate from minor donations collected at concerts and other public festivities or personal donations withdrawn from a donor's bank account.
-The largest contributions, however, come directly from its political support, namely from the UDB itself and the Breton Cultural Institute which is a branch of the Breton Regional Counsel.
+The largest financial contributions to Skoazell Vreizh are from the Breton Democratic Union and the Breton Cultural Institute, a branch of the Breton Regional Counsel.
+The organization also raises funds through donations at concerts and public events.